la53rshark/hubs-metamask-ens/README.md

 The Hubs documentation can be found [here](https://hubs.mozilla.com/docs).

-## Community

-Join us on our [Discord Server](https://discord.gg/CzAbuGu) or [follow us on Twitter](https://twitter.com/MozillaHubs).

-## Contributing

-Read our [contributor guide](./CONTRIBUTING.md) to learn how you can submit bug reports, feature requests, and pull requests.

-We're also looking for help with localization.
-The Hubs redesign has a lot of new text and we need help from people like you to translate it.
-Follow the [localization docs](./src/assets/locales/README.md) to get started.

-Contributors are expected to abide by the project's [Code of Conduct](./CODE_OF_CONDUCT.md) and to be respectful of the project and people working on it.

 ## Additional Resources

 * [Reticulum](https://github.com/mozilla/reticulum) - Phoenix-based backend for managing state and presence.